THE NEED

 Long-term Change

 While we observe measurable, immediate impacts related to the above objectives from our garden programs, we see our greatest impacts in the long-term shifts of our students’ understanding and engagement in the world.
-Because we work with students for three years (K-2nd), all lessons are deeply reinforced.
-A student enters our program afraid of dirt and unsure where food comes from, and leaves an expert in seed biology, advocating for healthy change in their family’s food habits, wanting to eat kale, and able to tend to their own garden
+Because we work with students for 4 years (K-3rd), and provide opportunities for engagement beyond the school day, Land to Learn lessons are deeply reinforced.
+A child may enter our program afraid of dirt and unsure where food comes from, and leaves an explorer with an understanding of botany and ecology, advocating for healthy change in their family’s food habits, wanting to eat spinach salad, and able to tend to their own garden.